 Vegucated.
 More amateurish, if you will, only in the sense that they collect three regular meat-eater New Yorkers, and try to see what happens when they go on a vegan diet.
 Mind you, these people had no background info/tendency for this lifestyle, so it was not always easy, especially when they realize the ugly (and that disturbing) truth.

 Vegan: everyday stories.
 Vegans, some well known, some not, talking about their experience.
-Might be helpful especially for younger people.
+It might be helpful especially for younger people.

 Live and Let Live.
 I think (I might be mistaken) this one is less known nowadays than the ones above, except for the animal-rights activists.
 But it is a helpful summary of the history of “veganism” and the various reasons why people may choose to go vegan.